ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 The same as DB Connections pane.

-##### Replication Target Table
+##### Replication Target Table Object

 The same as DB Connections pane.

 #### Map pane

 Map pane illustrates the physical layout and status of databases, replication objects, and the relationships therebetween.
-So, it carries only two types of objects: DB Connection and Replication Object.
+So, it carries only two types of objects: DB Connection Object and Replication Object.

-##### DB Connection
+##### DB Connection Object

 - Connect: Connect to the database with the given properties.
 - Disconnect: Disconnect from the connected database.